ivanpaulovich/CleanArchitectureVSCodeSnippets/README.md

 # Clean Architecture C# Snippets for Visual Studio Code

 C# Snippets to guide you into implementing a Clean Architecture software based on [Clean Architecture Manga](https://github.com/ivanpaulovich/clean-architecture-manga) coding style.
+It will help you create the project structure, implement the design patterns, put dependencies and frameworks on the the right place.

 ## Install